PGSafarik/FXRunner/README.md

 Copyright (C) 2015 - 2022 Pavel Šafařík <drakarax@seznam.cz>
 All rights reseved.

-This file is part of Gorgona.
+This file is part of FXRunner.

-Gorgona is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+FXRunner is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Gorgona is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+FXRunner is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with foxGHI.
+You should have received a copy of the GNU General Public License along with FXRunner.
 If not, see
 <https://www.gnu.org/licenses/>.

 ## 6. INTERNET